BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/core_pan/README.md

 Key output files from this workflow were copied into the repository’s core_pan/ folder for downstream analysis.

 ## Why?
 Panaroo was one of the recommended pangenome tools when searching online.
 CD-HIT & MAFFT are dependents needed.
 BAKTA and BUSCO were needed to complete Panaroo.
+IQTREE is needed to be able to see the NWK pylogenic tree.
+Cytoscape is good for seeing the gene shapes.

 ## Key Parameters and Choices
 - Core genes were defined as present in ≥ 99% of genomes; remaining genes classified as accessory.